 While the above wildlife management plan sounds balanced and fair, it is riddled with qualifiers and ultimately depends upon how one defines "reasonable densities," "control," "recreational opportunities," and "maintain a balance" to properly evaluate its merits.
 As the old saying goes, the proof is in the pudding, and in Nevada's case, the proof is in the lack of a current mountain lion management plan beyond annual hunting quotas and predator culling goals for specific game management areas.

 A review of available documents found:

-Since 1917 (the first year records are available) an estimated 7,219 mountain lions have been killed by humans in Nevada, with 76 percent of these deaths occurring after 1965 when mountain lions were classified as game animals.
+Since 1917 (the first year records are available) until 2015, an estimated 8,510 mountain lions have been killed by humans in Nevada, with 80 percent of these deaths occurring after 1965 when mountain lions were classified as game animals.

 This figure does not include:

-Nevada's Mountain Lion Hunting Season runs from March 1, through February 28.
-Nevada's 29 Game Management Units (GMUs) are combined into three hunting regions.
+Nevada's Mountain Lion Hunting Season runs all year, from March 1 through February 28.
+Night hunting is also allowed.
+Nevada's 29 Game Management Units (GMUs) are combined into three hunting regions (Western, Eastern, and Southern).
 Hunting quotas are established for each of these regions rather than for individual GMUs.
-When the harvest objective has been met for a given hunting region, the lion season is closed in that region.
+When the quota (also called "harvest objective") has been met for a given hunting region, the lion season is closed in that region.
 With this policy it is possible that some Game Management Units might experience greater lion mortality than others within the same hunting region.

 In 2003, Nevada provided a gender breakdown of its mountain lion harvests for the years 1998 through 2001.
 During this 4-year period 41 percent (282) of the total human-caused mountain lion mortalities were female cougars.